fabriciochamon/VML_Streamer_QT/README.md

 Data is sent as a json string (dumped python dict)

-\**This program was made as a utility tool for Sidefx Houdini, but nothing hold you back from using it as a generic data server to feed your own udp client that decodes the data.*
+\**This program was made as a utility tool for Sidefx Houdini, but nothing stops you from using it as a generic data server to feed your own udp client that decodes the data.*

 # Installation